xen-project/xen/docs/misc/livepatch.markdown

 As found almost every patch (XSA) to a non-trivial function requires additional entries in the exception table and/or the bug frames.

-This is implemented in the Xen Project hypervisor.
+This is implemented in the Xen hypervisor.

 ### .rodata sections